phoebe-project/phoebe2-workshop/materials.md

 ### Installing PHOEBE

 During the workshop, we will be using the recently-released 2.4 version of PHOEBE.
-We'll also be using `emcee` for the second on-line component of the workshop (feel free to remove emcee below if you're only attending the first week).
-The easiest way to install it is via pip (you're welcome to install within a virtual or conda environment if you'd like, just make sure you know how to activate that environment from within Jupyter):
+We'll also be using `emcee`, `scikit-learn`, and `celerite2` for the second on-line component of the workshop (feel free to skip the last line below if you're only attending the first week).
+The easiest way to install is via pip (you're welcome to install within a virtual or conda environment if you'd like, just make sure you know how to activate that environment from within Jupyter):

 ```
 pip install numpy